SilkRose/Pony/stories/pony-pyramid/pony-pyramid.md

 # Pony Pyramid

 Twilight rushes over to Sugarcube Corner without even a minute to sort out her bed mane.
 Starting her morning with an urgent summons to Pinkie Pie’s bedroom meant she had no time to waste.
 As soon as she reaches the bakery, she teleports upstairs to save precious minutes and knocks on Pinkie’s door.
 “I’m here, Pinkie!”
 She knocks again and hears a squeaking noise, having missed the door opening.
-Her hoof is [TENSE AGREEMENT] now caught in Pinkie’s mane.
+Her hoof is now caught in Pinkie’s mane.

-“Hi, [VOCATIVE COMMA] Twilight!”
+“Hi, Twilight!”
 Pinkie pulls the panicking pony into her pad promptly.

 Inside, Twilight finds the rest of her friends already present and gathered in a circle around an easel.
-On it is a pad of paper, with the first page reading: ‘Pinkie’s Super Duper Friend-Making [FUNCTIONS AS A COMPOUND NOUN-GERUND MODIFIER.
-COMPOUND MODIFIERS USUALLY TAKE HYPHENS TO AVOID AMBIGUITY] Business Plan.’
+On it is a pad of paper, with the first page reading: ‘Pinkie’s Super Duper Friend-Making Business Plan.’
 Pinkie pushes her along to her designated seat between Rarity and Applejack.

 Rarity gasps, “My word, Twilight!
 What happened to your poor mane?”